 OxyContin Addiction Treatment

-OxyContin addiction treatment at Promises focuses on ensuring a comfortable detox and effective treatment experience for each client.
-Many people come to us with a high level of anxiety due to long-term issues with chronic pain.
-Clients with an OxyContin addiction have often put off treatment because of their fears about pain and concerns that their physical needs will be dismissed.
+OxyContin addiction treatment at Promises may start with a comfortable detox.
+This is followed by a comprehensive substance abuse treatment program.
+Many people come to us with anxiety due to long-term issues with chronic pain.
+Clients who abuse OxyContin have often put off treatment.
+They have fears about pain and concerns that their physical needs will not be considered.

-At Promises, we have developed a well-rounded and sophisticated approach to pain management that involves our medical team and specialized staff who have developed protocols we know work.
-We balance clients’ need to find freedom from debilitating pain with the need to have a clear mind and an ability to function in the world and have a healthy and fulfilling life.
-Our goal is to guide clients back to a balanced approach to pain management.
+At Promises Treatment Centers, we take a well-rounded approach to pain management.
+Our medical team has developed protocols we know work.
+We understand clients’ need to find freedom from debilitating pain.
+We also recognize the need to have a clear mind and ability to function in the world.
+We aim to help people achieve a healthy and fulfilling life.
+Our goal is to guide them back to a balanced approach to pain management.

 About Oxycodone/OxyContin Addiction

-OxyContin, the most well-known of available oxycodone-containing medications, comes in tablet form and produces its drug effects fairly slowly over time.
+OxyContin comes in tablet form.
 When the medication first appeared on the U.S. market, it was very easy to crush.
-Abusers of the medication took advantage of this crushability to inhale or inject OxyContin and make it work much faster than intended.
-The makers of the medication eventually changed its composition and made it much more difficult to break apart.
+Abusers of the medication took advantage.
+They used it to inhale or inject OxyContin and make it work much faster than intended.
+The makers of the medication eventually changed its composition.
+This made it much more difficult to break apart.

-Oxycodone is a medicinal opioid and binds to receptors in the central nervous system that typically bind with the body’s own physiological opioids such as endorphins and enkephalins.
-Oxycodone (and other opioids) is frequently abused because overuse of medicinal opioids provides effects beyond pain relief and create feelings of euphoria.
+Oxycodone is a medicinal opioid.
+It binds to receptors in the central nervous system.
+The receptors typically bind with the body’s own opioids such as endorphins and enkephalins.
+Oxycodone (and other opioids) is frequently abused.
+One reason is medicinal opioids can create feelings of euphoria when abused.

-An OxyContin drug detox program may be required as part of OxyContin addiction treatment, as oxycodone has many unpleasant withdrawal symptoms including: depression, muscle and joint pain, heart palpitations, constant sweating, diarrhea, nausea, hypertension, fever and insomnia.
+An OxyContin drug detox program may be required as part of OxyContin addiction treatment.
+Oxycodone has many unpleasant withdrawal symptoms.
+These can include:

 OxyContin Addiction Diagnosis